roopa-ramanujam/ESP32-web-api-example/README.md

 The Berkeley-IoT network connection can be weak/unreliable at times.
 If you've tried the above steps and you're still getting the -1 error, wait ~30 minutes and then reset the ESP32 and try again.
 You can also try using your phone hotspot (below).

-## Use your phone hotspot
+# Using your phone hotspot instead of Berkeley-IoT #

-You can also use your phone hotspot as the WiFi source for ESP32.
+You can also use your phone hotspot instead of Berkeley-IoT.

 1. Turn on the hotspot
 2. Update the SSID and password in secrets.h with the name of the hotspot network and the password.